wilkofm/mini-project1/README.md

 What Do I Want To Make?

-Max’s Movie Corner, is a one-page site where you receive a card list of movies with information such as movie title, year, director etc. and the user can filter the movies based on genre, year or rating.
+Max’s Movie Corner, is a one-page site where the user receives a card list of movies with information such as movie title, year, director etc. and they can filter the movies based on genre, year or rating.

 # Github